rust-lang/foundation-faq-2020/README.md

 open GitHub issues or want to send questions privately you can send them via email to <foundation@rust-lang.org>.

+Please note that if an issue is labelled [`answered`] the team will not return to it, so if you have a follow up quesiton, please post it as a new issue.

 ## FAQ

 Periodically, we'll be summarizing the set of questions and answers on the